This file may not be suitable for users of assistive technology.

-THINK! cyclist is a new communications campaign to help reduce the number of pedal cyclists who are killed and seriously injured on the roads by informing cyclists and motorists of the steps they can take to avoid collisions.
+The THINK! cycle safety campaign aims to help reduce the number of pedal cyclists who are killed and seriously injured on the roads by informing cyclists and motorists of the steps they can take to avoid collisions.

 THINK!
 CYCLIST ‘tips’ campaign

-Working in partnership with Transport for London (TFL), THINK! are using TFL’s ‘tips’ campaign and extending it to run in five cities across England where cyclist KSIs are highest outside of London: Birmingham, Bristol, Cambridge, Leeds and Manchester.
+Working in partnership with Transport for London (TfL), THINK! have used TfL’s ‘tips’ campaign and extended it to run in 5 cities across England where cyclist casualties are highest outside of London:

-The first THINK!
-CYCLIST campaign aimed at adults launched in September 2012, with the central message ‘Let’s Look Out for Each Other’.
+The first THINK! cycle safety campaign aimed at adults launched in September 2012, with the central message ‘Let’s look out for each other’.
 The campaign has 2 premises:

 The campaign attracted media coverage from national and regional news media as a means to promote awareness of the campaign messages.
 Stakeholders helped deliver the campaign locally by using campaign assets in their local communication channels.

-A ‘stakeholder toolkit’ (PDF, 1.31MB) is available for stakeholders to download.
-This includes key messages and creative assets to encourage organisations to use THINK! cyclist messages in their own cycle safety campaigns.
+A stakeholder toolkit (PDF, 830KB) is available for stakeholders to download.
+This includes key messages and creative assets to encourage organisations to use THINK! cycle safety messages in their own campaigns.